Ratu Kadavulevu School

 Ratu Kadavulevu School is a school in Lodoni, Fiji.
-It has some 900 students and is one of the largest boarding schools in the country.
-Its students are multiracial, but predominantly Indigenous Fijians.
+It has some 1000 boarding students and 100 dayscholar students and is the largest boarding schools in the South Pacific Region.
+Its students are multiracial, but predominantly indigenous Fijians.

 The school was founded in 1924 as the Provincial School Eastern by high chief Ratu Penaia Kadavulevu and was later renamed in his honor.

 Ratu Kadavulevu School consists of four houses: RATU SUKUNA (Red), MAAFU (Blue), DEGEI (Yellow), CAKAU (Green).